GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Animate Skeleton.md

 ### Animate Skeleton
 Created by necromancy or some powerful dark magic, animate skeltons are not always malicious.
+Their collective noun is a rattling.

 **Creature Type**: Animate Skeletons are undead.